Yumacorn/project-rails-restaurant-rater/notes.md

     -dining_method: dine_in, take_out
     -comment:text

--Add # of ratings, and average rating per restaurant -Add # of ratings by User
--Implement sign in/out/authentication via facebook -restrict users from editing/deleting posts that aren't their own -In order to make a review, must be logged in
+-Implement sign in/out/authentication via facebook -restrict users from editing/deleting posts that aren't their own*Guard Data* -In order to make a review, must be logged in
--When making a review, automatically pull user_id -when making a review, limit range of rating 1-5
+-When making a review, automatically pull user_id -nested attributes for user/reviews, restaurant/reviews (acceps_nested_attributes)
+-Restaurant.find_or_create_by(params)
+-radio_button
+-sessions resource
+-search/scope FILTER by City/state
+***Stretch - Follow other users?
+Favorite their reviews?
+-webpacker??

+-Header: Home, Users, Restaurants, Reviews
+-Footer

+if user not current user, can/can't before_action, cancancan gem